JoabMendes/joabe_mendes_test/question_c/README.md

 - Specify a cache key or sufix on the decorator signature.

-- Clear cache by cache key or sufix.
+- Clear cache by cache key or suffix.

 - [Accept not hashable keyword arguments](https://stackoverflow.com/questions/6358481/using-functools-lru-cache-with-dictionary-arguments/44776960)